Vietnam.vn - Nền tảng quảng bá Việt Nam

 Việt NamViệt Nam10/01/2025

 At the regular press conference of the Government on January 8, Deputy Minister of Planning and Investment Nguyen Duc Tam said that there is a basis for the economy to grow by 8% this year.
-According to him, innovation and institutional improvement continue to be one of the important driving forces helping growth achieve high results.
+According to him, innovation and institutional improvement continue to be one of the important driving forces to help achieve high growth results.
 Along with that, public investment has also been focused on disbursement since the beginning of the year.
 Traditional growth drivers such as consumption and export have also been focused on by the Government to consolidate and renew.

 Source